-You’d be amazed at what pops up when you search for people’s names online.
+You’d be amazed at what pops up when you search for people’s names online when family tracing.
 Often you’re able to find all of the information you need about a long lost relative, just by putting their name into Yahoo, Google, Duckduckgo, or any other search engine.

 Find UK People® Can Trace Your Family

-Find UK People® gives you a range of tools to find and locate long lost family members.
+Find UK People® gives you a range of family tracing tools to find and locate long-lost family members.
 As a professional tracing agency, we find people in a way that is legally compliant and provide you with valuable information on their current location.

-We use a variety of different sources to track down long lost family members.
+We use a variety of different sources to track down long-lost family members.
 All you have to do is enter the name of the family member you want to find, and we will begin searching through our many databases to find their location.
-Our team of agents use Birth and Marriage records, Electoral rolls and other industry sources to track down individuals with whom you have lost contact with, helping you to re-establish a connection.
+Our team of agents uses Birth and Marriage records, Electoral rolls, and other industry sources to track down individuals with whom you have lost contact, helping you to re-establish a connection.

 Furthermore, private investigators often have access to information and records which aren’t generally available to the wider public.
 These include things like credit databases which are usually kept under lock and key by rating agencies.
 For members of the general public, the key to a successful search is finding a partner that is able to bring all of their experience to bear on a particular case.

-Find UK People® is adept at finding long lost family members.
-With its 24-hour intelligent search service, customers can now get information about long lost relatives within 24 hours, rather than having to wait.
+Find UK People® is adept at finding long-lost family members.
+With its 24-hour intelligent family tracing search service, customers can now get information about long-lost relatives within 24 hours, rather than having to wait.
 The investigation is both private and confidential, and if the trace is unsuccessful, customers won’t be charged.